HarshaR1642/tuya_rn_upgrade_test/README.md

 ## Getting started

 ```
-npm install @volst/react-native-tuya
+yarn install @rently/react-native-tuya
 ```

 This library contains native code which is automatically linked in React Native >= 0.59.
 For iOS, run `cd ios && pod install`.

 ## Installation

-In the Tuya development environment create a new app and make sure you have an "App key", "App secret" and "Secure image".
+This SDK have pre-requisite keys to be integrate, make sure you have an "App key", "App secret" and "Secure image".
 [Read how to do this](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/resource/Preparation.html).

 ### iOS

-Put the secure image into the root path of your project as [explained here](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/resource/Preparation.html).
+Put the secure image with name t_s.bmp into the root path of your project as [explained here](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/resource/Preparation.html).

 In `ios/AppDelegate.m`, add the following import;